-For my money, the single easiest thing a business owner can do is to create a Google My Business (GMB) listing.
+The single easiest SEO win thing a business owner can do is to create a Google My Business (GMB) listing.

 If you have a physical storefront and you want to be found on Google Maps and Google search, GMB is a must.
 The payoff will be big, and in this post I’ll show you how to do it in 15 minutes (or less).

-Over the last several years, Google has encouraged business owners to use several services (Google Places, Google+ Local).
-Now, Google My Business combines many of the older features in a single, easy-to-use dashboard that lets you manage how your business is presented on Google search, maps, Google+ and other Google properties.
+Over the last several years, Google has encouraged business owners to use several services.
+Now, Google My Business combines many of the older features in a single, easy-to-use dashboard that lets you manage how your business is presented on Google search, maps, and other Google properties.

 Four factors determine how your GMB business listing will appear when an Internet user is searching a keyword: